We all have a role to play in tackling construction’s mental health crisis

 That well-being first culture has also been adopted by Tideway.
 The company is leading one of the UK's largest construction projects: the Thames Tideway Tunnel.
 It's a 25-kilometre new “super sewer” that'll protect the River Thames from overflow pollution.

-Above: The Thames Tideway Tunnel is one the UK's largest infrastructure projects and it's just begun operating for the first time.
+Above: The Thames Tideway Tunnel is one the UK's largest infrastructure projects and its starting commissioning for the first time.
 Image: Tideway.

-"Our 'EPIC Day' is an immersive experience where you're taken through an instant scenario by actors.
-You follow them round in their space to understand implications and complications (of your decisions and actions) and where you can step in to make a difference to change the story.
+"Our 'EPIC Day' is an immersive experience where you're taken through a construction incident scenario by actors.
+You follow them round in their work space to understand implications and complications (of your decisions and actions) and where you can step in to make a difference to change the story.
 Everybody attends that before they can start working on the project.
 It's no EPIC, no work.
-The aspiration was for health and safety to be transformational."
+The aspiration was for health and safety to be transformational.
+From the outset of the project our objective was to achieve parity between health, well-being and safety."

 Senior leadership clearly has a part to play in tackling construction’s mental health crisis, through their words, actions and initiatives like seen at Tideway.
 But we can all do our bit.